 The IEA Clean Coal Centre has two categories of participants:

-Member countries can be governments or entities nominated by them.
+Contracting parties can be governments or entities nominated by them.
 They can also be international organisations in which governments participate.

 We have a range of sponsors.
 They are: Anglo American, Banpu, BHEL, Beijing Research Institute of Coal Chemistry (BRICC), Doosan Babcock (UK), Dubai Electricity and Water Authority (DEWA), GE power (UK), Greenbank Group (UK), Electric Power Planning and Engineering Institute (EPPEI) of China, and SUEK.